Living in Colchester

 Overview

 Britain's oldest recorded town with Roman walls, castle, and growing university presence.
-Located in East, Colchester has a population of approximately 118,648 residents, making it a mid-sized town by UK standards.
+Located in East, Colchester has a population of approximately 118,648 residents, making it a mid-sized parish by UK standards.
 The primary postcode area is CO1.

 Colchester sits within East and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £313k that is 17% below the East average of £377k.
+The local property market is at the affordable end of the spectrum, with a median price of £278k that is 27% below the East average of £382k.
 The area has a moderate crime rate compared to similar areas.

 Key facts about Colchester

-• Good public transport connections
+• Excellent public transport links

 • Nearest station: Colchester